 Keeping personal health records

 You and your doctor should work together to develop a personalized follow-up care plan.
 Be sure to ask about any concerns you have about your future physical or emotional health.
 ASCO offers forms to help create a treatment summary to keep track of the treatment you received and develop a survivorship care plan once treatment is completed.

 This is also a good time to decide who will lead your follow-up care.
 Some survivors continue to see the health care team involved in their care for MDS, while others transition back to the general care of their family doctor or another health care professional.
 This decision depends on several factors, including the possible side effects, health insurance rules, and your personal preferences.

 If a doctor who was not directly involved in your care for MDS will lead your follow-up care, be sure to share your treatment summary and survivorship care plan forms with him or her, as well as all future health care providers.
 Details about your treatment are very valuable to the health care professionals who will care for you throughout your lifetime.

-The next section in this guide is Survivorship and it describes how to cope with challenges in everyday life after a diagnosis of MDS.
-Or, use the menu on the side of your screen to choose another section to continue reading this guide.
+The next section in this guide is Survivorship.
+It describes how to cope with challenges in everyday life after a diagnosis of MDS.
+Or, use the menu to choose another section to continue reading this guide.